 - Additional online training and assessment.

-- Post-workshop online assessment (to be completed in your own time within three months of attending the workshop).
+- Post-course online assessment (to be completed in your own time within three months of attending the program).

 - CPD points (see below for details).

 - Post-course support in monthly webinars with the opportunity to discuss cases with course presenters.